Do Go On - 396 - Rosemary Brown: A Musical Seance

 Yep.

-I think you just need glasses.
+I think he just need glass.

 I do it like I've got my text on the computer right now.